isabelc/WooCommerce-Show-Attributes/readme.txt

 3. The attributes under the product name on the Customer's Order Details page on the front end.

 == Changelog ==

+= 1.4.2 =
+* New - The attributes in the emails are now vertically aligned.

 = 1.4.1 =
 * Fix - Avoid PHP errors when calling get_attributes.